tad-lispy/npm-git-install/README.md

     Returns a `Promise`.

     You probably don't want to use it directly.
 Just call `reinstall_all` with relevant options.

-  * `shrinkwrap (options, packages)`

-    The shrinkwrap file will lock each git dependency to the sha specified in the file.

-    `shrinkwrap` creates a shrinkwrap file (default: `git-shrinkwrap.json`) in series containing a sha for each package in `packages`, which will be the latest sha in the specified branch from `packages`.

-    Options are the same as for `reinstall`.

-    Returns nothing.

 If you are a [Gulp][] user, then it should be easy enough to integrate it with your gulpfile.